 Tightly install polyurethane sheeting over crawlspace areas.

-While these repairs might make the difference if you have only slightly elevated levels, a radon mitigation system may be needed for anything higher.
+While these repairs might make the difference if you have only slightly elevated levels, a mitigation system may be needed for anything higher.

-The installation of a radon mitigation system is a fairly easy process.
+The installation of a mitigation system is a fairly easy process.
 It involves placing a vent pipe into the soil and drawing the radon out through a fan.
 The placement of the pipe can determine its cost.

 Venting on the side of the house will be less costly.

 Running a vent through the house will be less noticeable and generally more expensive.